Garmin Training Effect | the5krunner

 Competitor Equivalents

-• Polar offers Training Benefit, a text-based feedback label generated from time spent in each heart rate zone.
-It produces no numerical score.
-Polar’s platform also shows EPOC estimates directly — the underlying variable that Garmin maps to its 0 to 5 scale — but separates aerobic and anaerobic benefit less explicitly.
+• Polar offers Training Benefit as a text-based label derived from time spent in heart rate zones, with no numerical score; EPOC estimates are shown separately, but aerobic and anaerobic benefits are less explicitly distinguished.

-• Suunto historically used Firstbeat’s Training Effect on older devices, making the methodology identical to Garmin’s on those models.
-Current Suunto devices use a workout classification system based on training zones rather than a numeric Training Effect score.
+• Suunto historically used Firstbeat’s Training Effect on older devices; current Suunto devices use a workout classification system based on training zones rather than a numeric score.

-• Coros provides a Training Effect score through its EvoLab platform, using a TRIMP-based training load model rather than Firstbeat’s EPOC approach.
-The scale is similar in structure, but the underlying calculation differs.
-Coros also provides a Training Focus label that classifies each session by energy system: Easy, Base, Tempo, Threshold, VO2 Max, or Anaerobic.
+• Coros provides a Training Effect score via its EvoLab platform, using a TRIMP-based model rather than Firstbeat’s EPOC approach, and a Training Focus label that classifies each session by energy system.

-• Apple offers no Training Effect equivalent.
-The Effort Rating introduced in watchOS 11 is a manually adjusted, RPE-based input that feeds Apple’s training load system.
-It does not automatically distinguish between aerobic and anaerobic stimuli.
+• Apple offers no Training Effect equivalent; the Effort Rating introduced in watchOS 11 is a manually adjusted RPE-based input that does not automatically distinguish between aerobic and anaerobic stimuli.

-• Wahoo provides no Training Effect equivalent on its cycling computers.
-Training load analysis on the Wahoo platform relies on third-party integrations such as TrainingPeaks.
+• Wahoo provides no Training Effect equivalent on its cycling computers; training load analysis relies on third-party integrations such as TrainingPeaks.

 Which Garmin Devices Support It